 December 1 & 2 from 10-5

 Potluck and Film Screening: December 2 from 5-8

 Cost includes all supplies.We are grateful to the wonderful folks of SoulShine for allowing us to utilize their space.

 Lorna Mauney-Brodek is a traveling herbalist, medicine maker, wildcrafter and teacher.
 Much of her herbwork supports organizations dedicated to promoting diversity, environmental responsibility, and social justice.
 Growing up “americana,” her health practices reflect the abundantly diverse influences of these lands to blend western medical herbalism, traditional chinese five phase, ayurveda, and southern folk.

 She maintains a clinical practice and apothecary in East Atlanta as The Herbalista, offers free herbal healthcare to the underserved through The Herb Bus, and teaches at various venues around the southeast, including BotanoLogos, the Blue Ridge School, and The Herb Kitchen.

 Early Bird/Homestead Atlanta Member Rate (Before September 1 or any time for Homestead Members & Herbalista Sustainers) - $675

 Standard Rate - $750

 Workshop includes manual, materials & supplies.

-Payment plans are available upon request, but must be paid in full prior to November.
-Limited financial assistance is available; application deadline is September 1st.
+Payment plans are available upon request, but must be paid in full prior to the start of the workshop.
+Limited financial assistance is available; application deadline is September 15th.
 All financial aid applicants will be guaranteed the early-bird rate.
 Application available here.